gpan-tech/storj_utils/README.md

 # Storj node operator (SNO) utils

-Small utils/scripts for Storj node related tasks
+Small utils/scripts for Storj node related tasks.

-#### Don't use if you don't understand what the scripts do!
+**Don't use if you don't understand what the scripts do!**
-#### Some may take a lot of memory and/or cpu time, so it's better to not run them on the same machine as the node (if possible).
+**Some may take a lot of memory and/or cpu time, so it's better to not run them on the same machine as the node (if possible).**

 ### Script 1: [log_stats.py](log_stats.py)